 - Travel Insurance

 - International Drivers License

 - Wallet with some cash and at least 2 different credit or debit cards in case one stops working

 - Pen and paper

-Long-lasting, basic, matching colour clothes that are easy to wash and dry fast are advisable.
-Long-term travelling implies doing your laundry on the road.
+Long-lasting, basic, matching color clothes that are easy to wash and dry fast is advisable.
+Long-term traveling implies doing your laundry on the road.
 Given that fact and the nature of the place you are going, here are the bare minimum clothes you should take with you.

 - Warm long-sleeved jacket or fleece

 - 1 nice top

 - 1 pair of black leggings